 Limitations of Cost-Benefit Analysis

 It is useful for small projects with shorter durations.
-As the duration increases, this technique becomes more complex.
-Bigger projects are more difficult; converting intangible costs are not easy and this technique is not useful.
+As the duration increases, this technique gets more complex and unwieldy.
+Bigger projects are more difficult; converting intangible costs is not easy, so this technique is no longer useful.

-As the project becomes bigger and more complex, intangible costs and benefits rise.
+As the project grows more complex, intangible costs and benefits rise.
 Converting these costs and benefits into monetary form is not an easy task.
 Inflation plays an important role in longer projects.
-Also, the greater the duration, the greater the risks.
+Also, the greater the project duration, the greater the risks.